-- all staff, Trustees and volunteers read KCSiE Part 1\ and Annex B annually and sign to say they read and understood it. - all staff received regular updates and refreshers to ensure they can act with confidence, knowledge and pace to protect children in their care. - all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection and safeguarding policy, behaviour policy, the safeguarding response to children who are absent from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood, and will abide by it. - all staff receive safeguarding and child protection information, including online safety, at induction. - all staff receive safeguarding and child protection training, including online safety, in line with advice from Devon City Council which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - all members of staff are trained in and receive regular updates in online safety and reporting concerns. - all staff and trustees have annual child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - Alongside the Trust, all Trustees will receive appropriate safeguarding and child protection at induction and at least annually to enable them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding; this training will be regularly updated. - the Child Protection and Safeguarding policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the family handbook, family letters and website.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection and Safeguarding policy and reference to it in the family handbook. - the school provides a coordinated offer of Early Help when additional needs of children / families are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the Right 4 Children (R4C) system. - all staff will understand their role in the early help process. - our vetting policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken. - community users organising activities for children are aware of the school's Child Protection and Safeguarding policy, guidelines, and procedures. - the name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(is), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; and - all Trustees will be given a copy of Part 2 and Annex B of Keeping Children Safe in Education 2021 and will sign to say they have read, understood, and will abide by the information contained.
+- all staff, Trustees and volunteers read KCSiE Part 1\ and Annex B annually and sign to say they read and understood it. - all staff received regular updates and refreshers to ensure they can act with confidence, knowledge and pace to protect children in their care. - all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection and safeguarding policy, behaviour policy, the safeguarding response to children who are absent from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood, and will abide by it. - all staff receive safeguarding and child protection information, including online safety, at induction. - all staff receive safeguarding and child protection training, including online safety, in line with advice from Plymouth City Council which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - all members of staff are trained in and receive regular updates in online safety and reporting concerns. - all staff and trustees have annual child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - Alongside the Trust, all Trustees will receive appropriate safeguarding and child protection at induction and at least annually to enable them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding; this training will be regularly updated. - the Child Protection and Safeguarding policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the family handbook, family letters and website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection and Safeguarding policy and reference to it in the family handbook. - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the Early Help Portal (Plymouth) and the Right 4 Children (R4C) system (Devon). - all staff will understand their role in the early help process. - our vetting policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken. - community users organising activities for children are aware of the school's Child Protection and Safeguarding policy, guidelines, and procedures.

-&lt;sup>3 The code of conduct includes acceptable use of technology, staff & student relationship boundaries and communications, including the use of social media.
+&lt;sup>3 The code of conduct includes acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.